AP Extra - Extracurricular Programs

 - Congratulations on your graduation from Augusta Preparatory Day School!

-In the spring of freshman year, all Augusta Prep students and their parents will receive detailed information regarding registration and use of our Family Connection web tools.
-Students are required to use this system to manage their college search and selection process and parents are encouraged to make the most of the myriad resources it provides.
-If you have any questions, have misplaced your password, or need help using the system, please contact Ms. Johnson or Mrs. Vaughn right away.HOW DO I GET THERE?Family Connection Link for Augusta Prep
+In the fall of junior year, students and parents will receive information on Family Connection, our web-based college search and application management tool.
+Students are required to use this system to manage their college search and selection process, and parents are encouraged to make the most of the myriad resources it provides.
+If you have any questions, have misplaced your password, or need help using the system, please contact Mrs. Vaughn or Ms. Harrison.HOW DO I GET THERE?Family Connection Link for Augusta Prep

 WHAT IS IT?